General information and tips for prospective fellowship applicants

 • institutes available at several highly regarded U.K. universities; each institute offers several different options for the academic component of the program; all institutes include intensive study, discussions, and cultural excursions.
 Institutes vary in duration from four to six weeks, with varying start dates.

-• Program covers international round-trip travel fare, tuition, fees at host institution, accommodation, and meals; also provides small daily allowance.
+• The program covers international round-trip travel fare, tuition, fees at the host institution, accommodation, and meals; also provides a small daily allowance.

 • 8-12 Scholars are selected for each institute.

-• Competition opens in January; applications available online and are usually due mid- to late February.
+• The competition opens in January; applications are available online and are usually due mid-to-late February.

 • The scholarship is for gay men under the age of 35 who have completed high school or a GED and are United States citizens.